andersonchau/it_learning_notes/study Notes.md

 ### IT-Product : JBoss
 - Servlet Container ( for Servlet , Angular/React packaged to WAR, Spring Application )
-- JBoss EAP ( Commercial Version Supported by Redhat )
+- JBoss EAP ( Commercial Version Supported by Redhat ) , JBoss AS (obselete)
 - Wildfly (prev.
 JBoss AS) -- community version of JBoss
 - JNDI connection to DB with connection pool
 - SSL Handling